SwathiVinod19/readme-generator/README.md

 ## Installation
 To install the readme-generator, the user needs to follow these steps:
-1. clone the repository to you local machine
+1. Clone the repository to you local machine
-2. install inquirer, using npm i inquirer@8.2.4.
+2. Install inquirer, using npm i inquirer@8.2.4.
 3. Install the dependencies using the command "npm install"
 4. Navigate to index.js and type in "node index.js" to start the project.